 Your vet or breeder will be able to advise you on what is best for your puppy but make sure it is one designed for puppies as adult food has a different composition and won’t provide everything they need.

 As well as something you need a collar and tag are now a legal requirement in the UK.
 We love the Smart Pet ID tag as this offers a place to store all information on your pup and up to 4 contact numbers should your pup take a wander and someone need to get in touch with you.

 Collar’s come in all different types and designs.
 A small pup will not want anything too wide or hard as they need time to get used to wearing a collar, particularly if you are going to attach a lead to it at anytime.
-Our favourite is the Kiwi Walker collars as they are strong but flexible and have the safety catch on to prevent any mishaps with the fastener.
+Most popular collars are those that are strong but flexible.
+Here's our favourites

 Harness and lead

 It isn’t compulsory to use a harness with a dog on a lead, but many owners now do to protect their dog’s neck and make it more comfortable for you, the owner.
 There are many different types so do read around each one and decide what suits your puppy’s breed and body shape.